jan25/skripts/README.md

 Clone this repository locally and choose one of options below to run or develop.
 Make sure to have `node` and `npm` installed before proceeding.

-To develop with hot reload use vue dev server in frontend and nodemon server for backend.
+To develop with hot reload use vue dev server for frontend and nodemon server for backend.
 Start frontend and backend seperately:

 ```sh
 cd /frontend